FTC Fines for Deceptive Energy-Efficiency, Cost-Savings Claims

 FTC Action Leads to Court Order: Home Insulation Marketer to Pay $350,000

-A federal court ordered a home insulation marketer to pay a $350,000 civil penalty for making deceptive and unsubstantiated claims about his products’ insulation capabilities.
+A federal court ordered a home insulation marketer to pay a $350,000 civil penalty for making deceptive and unsubstantiated claims about his products’ insulation capabilities on Jan.
+31, 2013.
 The $350,000 figure is the largest civil penalty awarded in a home insulation case.

 Edward Sumpolec, doing business as Thermalkool, Thermalcool and Energy Conservation Specialists, violated the Federal Trade Commission Act and the agency’s R-value Rule in selling liquid coating and foil radiant barrier products.
 Sumpolec’s advertising included false claims such as “R-100 paint,” “This . . . reflective coating will reduce wall and roof temperatures by 50-95 degrees . . .” and “Saves 40 to 60% on your energy bills.”